Other safety measures

 Ensure parents or carers are aware of allocated pick-up and drop-off times to the childminding setting.

-Childminders must also ensure they follow the latest travel guidance and only travel where it is permitted within the rules on staying at home.
-Where it is necessary to use public transport, for example to attend a planned health appointment, care must be taken to minimise risk, by travelling out with peak travel times, and ensuring hand washing immediately on arrival at the destination.
+Childminders must also ensure they follow the latest travel guidance and only travel where it is permitted within the current rules on staying at home.
+The advice is not to use public transport in national lockdown or in a level 4 area.
+If the use of public transport is essential, for example to attend a planned health appointment, care must be taken to minimise risk, by travelling out with peak travel times, and ensuring hand washing immediately on arrival at the destination.
 Childminders must also ensure they follow the latest guidance on the use of face coverings, which is to wear them in specific circumstances, such as when on public transport.

-Where childminders offer a pick-up service from a child’s home, childminders should operate physical distancing from any adults, use alcohol hand gel, and wash their hands thoroughly when they return home.
+Where childminders offer a pick-up service from a child’s home, childminders should operate physical distancing from any adults and older siblings, use alcohol hand gel, and wash their hands thoroughly when they return home.

 Some children, including those with additional support needs or placed by local authorities, may rely on taxi transfers to get to their childminder.
 Local authorities will give careful consideration to how these children can be provided with safe, bespoke transport to their childminder.
 Taxis or private hire vehicles will be required to follow any relevant guidance.